 MacBride Museum is a non-profit society with charitable status.
 We rely on the financial support of individuals and corporations to put forth a rich variety of programs and exhibits as well as to care for our community's valued collections.

-MacBride Museum illustrates and protects the Yukon’s history.
+MacBride Museum illustrates, preserves and protects the Yukon’s history.

 MacBride is a dynamic museum, dedicated to promoting the value, understanding and enjoyment of Yukon history.

 MacBride Museum will be a community place for Yukoners to share the stories of the Yukon and Whitehorse.
 MacBride will be a place to illustrate our history and provide opportunities for everyone to learn and create new experiences.

 - accountability to public expectations

 - stewardship of the collections entrusted to our care

 - objectivity in presenting information